puggen1/social-media-client/README.md

 ### vite base url

-for vite to function on github pages (when bug is fixed) this needed to be added to vite.config.js
+for vite to function on github pages this needed to be added to vite.config.js

 ```
   base: "/social-media-client/",